Sleep: the Overlooked Factor that could be Quietly Stealing your Health

 In a normal sleep cycle, stage-2 or “real sleep” directly follows stage-1.
 In this stage you are still in relatively light sleep and can be easily woken so controlling and creating a comfortable environment is important.
 Roughly half of an 8-hour sleep cycle will be spent in stage-2 sleep and this is where motor and implicit learning happens.
 Neurons in your brain (brain cells) repeatedly fire creating connections with other parts of the brain.
 The more these cells fire, the better you remember and learn.

 This is one of the reasons why research has shown that getting a good night’s sleep right after studying for a test or practicing playing the piano increases performance the next day.
-Athletes and scholars alike should pay attention.
+This is a bit of a "life hack" for students studying for a big exam and athletes trying to maximize their workout and recovery.

 Tips for this stage of sleep: Since you spend roughly half the night in this light-sleep stage, comfort and environment is very important.
-This includes having a comfortable pillow, mattress, fabric, and position, not having to go to the bathroom, cool room temperature, constant noise volume, and no light.
+This includes having a comfortable pillow, mattress, fabric, and position, limiting the number of times you have to go to the bathroom, cool room temperature, constant noise volume, no light, and no PETS!
 I won’t go into all the various pillow and mattress options here other than to recommend shopping-around and investing in quality.
 People that wake-up frequently throughout the night usually do so in this stage of sleep from one of the factors listed above.
 This is also the stage where pain and discomfort will keep you from gaining a more restful night’s sleep.

 Pain killers inhibit restful sleep which has been shown to cause more pain the next day.
 Instead, utilize other methods for pain maintenance including chiropractic, natural supplements, and acupuncture.